shenhuiying2017/azure-docs.es-es/articles/hdinsight/hdinsight-hbase-phoenix-squirrel-linux.md

 <properties
-   pageTitle="Uso de Apache Phoenix y SQuirreL en HDInsight | Microsoft Azure" description="Aprenda a usar Apache Phoenix en HDInsight y cómo instalar y configurar SQuirreL en su estación de trabajo para conectarse a un clúster de HBase en HDInsight." services="hdinsight" documentationCenter="" authors="mumian"
+   pageTitle="Use Apache Phoenix and SQuirreL in HDInsight | Microsoft Azure" description="Learn how to use Apache Phoenix in HDInsight, and how to install and configure SQuirreL on your workstation to connect to an HBase cluster in HDInsight." services="hdinsight" documentationCenter="" authors="mumian"